Quiet time on the North Shore

 State parks: Gooseberry is at mile marker 39.5 (distance from Duluth); Split Rock, 46; Tettegouche, 58.5; Temperance River, 81.4; Cascade River, 99.8; Judge C.R.
 Magney, 123.8; Grand Portage, 150.

 For more, see North Shore by the mile.

-Deer-hunting firearms season: Minnesota's two-week season starts the first Saturday in November.
+Deer-hunting firearms season: Minnesota's two-week season starts in early November.

 It's a good idea to wear blaze orange or other bright colors while hiking anywhere in the north woods in fall.
 In September and October, gun hunters are out seeking grouse, bear and moose, and archers hunt deer.